ASteinheiser/react-rpg.com/README.md

 ```

 # TODO:
+- [ ] release tablet support for android and iOS
+- [ ] screenshots for Android and iOS tablets
 - [ ] replace purchase confirm screen with item view sort of dialog
 - [ ] add popup on non-native version for downloading the app from the app store
   - [ ] android https://play.google.com/store/apps/details?id=com.reactrpgnative